 We ditched bus tour in favor of total freedom and rented a cheap old car.
 The day was perfect, albeit a bit chilly, and my side of window refused to roll up, once rolled down.
 After driving 80 km west of town with lungs full of 100% fresh Patagonian air, and ice cold noses we made it to the parking lot, which may have had 10-15 other cars.
 We were early to beat bus crowds.

 We were face to face with Perito Moreno Glacier after a short walk, and it took our breath away.
 I had never seen something so magnificent in my life before.
+I wonder how Francisco Moreno, a famous Argentine explorer, after whom it is named, must have felt exploring it for the first time.
 Stretching 5 km wide with distant peaks in the background and towering 75 meters above the milky blue waters of Lago Argentino, (the largest freshwater lake in the country), it was a sight to behold.
 It is beyond imagination and beyond the capability of any camera to capture its grandeur.

 Park has done an excellent job with wood and metal walkways, which blend with surroundings beautifully.
 They offer several viewing decks with benches to appreciate the glacier from different perspectives.
 All the paths are very well-marked and colored coded.